MatsMoll/aligned/README.md

 - Who owns the model?
 - Where do we store data sets?

-All this is described through a `model_contract`, as shown bellow.
+All this is described through a `model_contract`, as shown below.

 ```python
 @model_contract(